TimLavers/OpenRDR/documentation/design/treatment_of_real_numbers.md

 likely to cause confusion amongst users than returning false in such situations, because the users are unlikely to conceive of conditions that reveal that a value of `0.9499999` is being treated as equal to `0.95`.

+## Displaying numbers in the browser
+A condition such as "TSH ≥ 1.0" is rendered as the string "TSH ≥ 1" in the browser.
+This is because JS has just a single number type.
+To display the condition correctly, we might need to know the precision to which the person typing the condition intended it to be applied.